pola-rs/polars/docs/user-guide/expressions/plugins.md

 ```

 Then we create a new class `Language` that will hold the expressions for our new `expr.language` namespace.
 The function
 name of our expression can be registered.
-Note that it is important that this name is correct, otherwise the main polars
+Note that it is important that this name is correct, otherwise the main Polars
 package cannot resolve the function name.
-Furthermore we can set additional keyword arguments that explain to polars how
+Furthermore we can set additional keyword arguments that explain to Polars how
 this expression behaves.
-In this case we tell polars that this function is elementwise.
-This allows polars to run this
+In this case we tell Polars that this function is elementwise.
+This allows Polars to run this
 expression in batches.
 Whereas for other operations this would not be allowed, think for instance of a sort, or a slice.

 ```python